Connecting people to nature

 Kate Jury

-Coastal Wildbelt Project Officer
+Coastal Wildbelt Programme Manager

 Enthusiastic, inspiring and passionate project manager and communicator, Kate joins NTUK with extensive experience of strategic project development, behaviour change delivery and community engagement.
 With her adaptable communication style and dynamic, flexible approach to work, Kate has shaped successful environmental projects across the globe.
 Here at NTUK, she heads up the Coastal Wildbelt project, where she's scoping a new national initiative for people and nature along our dynamic coast.
 Passionate about the benefits of nature-based activities, she’s usually found outside of work foraging, getting lost whilst cycling, rambling in the hills or jumping in (often very cold) bodies of water.